 The question here is: What's it worth?

-If you think that your equipment will fetch a pretty penny, then, by all means, over at this website sell it.
+If you think that your equipment will fetch a pretty penny, then, by all means, sell it.
 Sure, there's always ebay, but with hard-to-get-rid-of stuff I always opt for the easiest, simplest rout.

 These sites offer instant quotes & free shipping.
 We've worked with Gazelle in the past and have been happy with the results.

 Maybe your item isn't worth the trouble of selling or you are planning on replacing it.
 Either way you still want it out of your house.
-In this case www bancdebinary com trading-in or site rencontre lovoo recycling might be your best options.
+In this case trading-in or recycling might be your best options.

 Check with your brand, but companies like Apple and Dell offer both trade-in and recycling programs that will either give you store credit for your equipment or help you dispose of it responsibly.
 The EPA also has a great list of local, manufacuter, and retailer programs at stores like AT&T, Best Buy, Motorola, Sprint, Staples & Verizon.
 Check it out.